Cardiovascular Medicine Fellowship

 Lana Tsao, MD - Director Advanced Heart Failure Program; Assistant Professor of Medicine, Tufts University School of Medicine

-Michael Johnstone, MD - Associate Chief of Clinical Cardiology; Assistant Professor of Medicine, Tufts University School of Medicine
+Michael Johnstone, MD - Director of Clinical Cardiology; Associate Professor of Medicine, Tufts University School of Medicine

 Faisal Khan, MD - Staff Cardiologist/Interventional Cardiology